kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/28-mongoose-error-hander-part-2.md

 # Mongoose Error Handling Part 2
-* We previously dealt with our error for a bad object id (inside of our error handler)
+* We previously dealt with our error for a **bad object `id`** (inside of our error handler)

 ## Let's handle more Mongoose errors
 * duplicate field
 * validation errors

 ### Postman saving HTTP requests
-* Close tab and reopen new tab (this will show you what was saved)
+* Close all Postman tabs
+  - You save your requests and if you change them to test something new, close that tab and you'll get a fresh copy of when you saved it
+    + So if you save a GET bootcamp request, that was saved with one `id` (to test that request you may put in a different `id` but if you close and don't save as that request, it will open with your original `id` in the bootcamp you want to get)

 ### Lets first look at the entire error object
 * We can just log it out